Japan Landmarks - 36 Most Famous Landmarks in Japan to See

-You can go to Nakamise as well, a shopping street which stretches over 200 metres.
+You can go to Nakamise as well, a shopping street that stretches over 200 metres.
 From traditional Japanese souvenirs to delicious snacks, Nakamise is a must-visit when you are up for some shopping.

-Some famous foods that you should try when here are Kaminari Okoshi, Ningyo Yaki, Kibi Dango, and rice crackers.
+Here, some famous foods that you should try are Kaminari Okoshi, Ningyo Yaki, Kibi Dango, and rice crackers.

 Along with checking out the shops here, this street takes you to the temple's second gate, the Hozomon.
-After you go through the Hozomon, you will find the main hall of the temple as well as a nearby shrine.
+After you go through the Hozomon, you will find the main hall of the temple and a nearby shrine.
 Both were destroyed in the war and recently rebuilt.

 Several events and celebrations take place in and close to Senso-Ji.
-One of the largest being Sanja Matsuri that is held in May.
+One of the largest is Sanja Matsuri, which is held in May.

 One of the major attractions is the large mammal area.
 Here you will find enclosures that house gorillas, elephants, tigers, and polar bears.
-Just a few of the other animals to see include giraffes, penguins, flamingos, and lemurs.
+A few of the other animals to see include giraffes, penguins, flamingos, and lemurs.

 If you are with children, there is a petting zoo too.
 Visitors can additionally go for a 45-minute tour of the zoo.
 A guide will show you around and provide more information on the animals you are seeing.